To understand what we see for patient care

 Medtech

 XDMD serves companies developing medical devices that use or produce images.
 These include diagnostic and intervention imaging systems, endoscopic and surgical camera systems, digital pathology imaging systems, portable or point-of-care devices, etcetera.
-We develop algorithms not only for image analysis but also for image reconstruction and registration.
+We develop algorithms not only for image interpretation but also for image reconstruction and registration.

 Pharma